isnotajoke/django-batch-session-cleanup/README.rst

 ----

-Django ships with a built-in command to handle session cleanup, but it starts to have problems when dealing with large session tables.
-Due to its design, it can block writes on the session table for minutes at a time, potentially disrupting sites that are served by the sessions.
-This command is designed to perform the same maintenance tasks as the built-in command, but to do so without disrupting a site.
+Django ships with a built-in command to handle session cleanup, but it is problematic when dealing with large session tables.
+Due to its design, it can block writes to the session table for minutes at a time, potentially disrupting sites that rely on sessions.
+This command is designed to perform the same maintenance tasks as the built-in command without disrupting a site by locking the table for a really long time.

 Installation
 ------------